• Two students look over and discuss notes at a desk. One of them is professionally dressed.

 Below you’ll find:

-• Some of the most sought-after education career pathways, such as elementary school teacher or high school teacher.
+• Some of the most sought-after education career pathways, such as classroom teacher or speech-language pathologist.

 • The type of degree or credential you need to pursue these careers in California.